douglassferreira/Analise-de-Vaz-es-Q90-e-Q95/README.md

 It is worth noting that the results presented here are part of an article published in the proceedings of the 20th National Environmental Congress held in the municipality of Poços de Caldas - MG in 2023, whose authors are Douglas da Silva Ferreira and Eliane Barbosa Santos.
 At the end of the project, the reference to the mentioned article can be found.

 ## 2. Methodology
-The flow data acquisition from station 58874000 in São Fidélis - RJ was carried out through the [ANA](https://www.snirh.gov.br/hidroweb-mobile/mapa) website, onde os dados foram baixados na extensão **csv**.
-Após o processamento e limpeza dos dados foi exportado um dataframe, também no formato csv, para sua posterior análise.
-Realizada esta etapa, foi feita então a análise dos dados de vazão por meio das vazões de referência Q90 e Q95.
+The flow data acquisition from station 58874000 in São Fidélis - RJ was carried out through the [ANA](https://www.snirh.gov.br/hidroweb-mobile/mapa) website, where the data was downloaded in **csv** format.
+After processing and cleaning the data, a dataframe was exported, also in csv format, for its subsequent analysis.
+Having completed this step, the flow data was then analyzed using the Q90 and Q95 reference flows.

 As vazões de referências Q90 e Q95 são valores referentes aos percentis 90 e 95, respectivamente.
 Logo, esses fornecem informações a respeito das vazões presentes em um rio em 90% do tempo (Q90) e 95% do tempo (Q95).
 Tais informações são imprescindíveis para tomadas de decisões referentes ao uso da água de um rio ou outro recurso hídrico.